 Wayne Grady played the steadiest golf, keeping the lead for nearly all of the final 36 holes.
 But two bogeys over the last five holes cost him.

-Greg Norman, who started the day seven strokes behind, sent a jolt through the proceedings when he birdied the first six holes.
+Greg Norman, who started the finL day seven strokes behind, sent a jolt through the proceedings when he birdied the first six holes.
 His only bogey of the round would come on the 123-yard Postage Stamp eighth, where he bunkered a 9-iron.
-After he finished with a 64 an hour and a half before the leaders, Norman said, “I’ve had a few majors taken from me.
+After he finished with a 64 an hour-and-a-half before the leaders, Norman said, “I’ve had a few majors taken from me.
 Maybe it’s my turn to have one handed to me.”
 He might have added to his all-time total of hot rounds in a major championship, but the words were not great karma.

 Then Mark Calcavecchia, a rumpled 29-year-old whose combination of power and touch was under-appreciated, hit a lucky streak.
 As described in his entertaining Calc-speak, he hit “a duck slice into the right gunch” on the railway-bordered 11th, then a par 5, but made a 40-footer for par.
-From greenside rough on the 12th, he called on the 60-degree wedge that he was a master of before Phil Mickelson.
-The flop shot flew about 20 yards, one-bounced into the bottom of the stick and fell straight down for birdie.
+From greenside rough atop a dune on the 12th, he called on the 60-degree wedge that he was a master of before Phil Mickelson.
+The flop shot flew about 20 yards, collect part of the flagstick without bouncing and fell straight into the cup for birdie.

 I went out to watch Calcavecchia play the 18th.
 After a big drive that he noted finished just in front of a death bunker 305 yards from the tee, he striped an 8-iron to seven feet and made the putt to tie Norman.
 Then Grady finished with par for a three-way tie.